Right to a fair trial: In the United Kingdom

-Right to a fair trial in the United Kingdom is guaranteed by the Article 6 of the Human Rights Act 1998.
+The right to a fair trial in the United Kingdom is established at common law, but is also guaranteed by the Article 6 of the European Convention on Human Rights, which is incorporated in UK law as Schedule 1 of the Human Rights Act 1998.

 Between 1971 and 1975, the right to a fair trial was suspended in Northern Ireland.
 Suspects were simply imprisoned without trial, and interrogated by the British army for information.
 This power was mostly used against the Catholic minority.
 The British government supplied deliberately misleading evidence to the European Court of Human Rights when it investigated this issue in 1978.
 The Irish government and human rights group Amnesty International requested that the ECHR reconsider the case in December 2014.
 Three court cases related to the Northern Ireland conflict that took place in mainland Britain in 1975 and 1976 have been accused of being unfair, resulting in the imprisonment of the Birmingham Six, Guildford Four and Maguire Seven.
 These convictions were later overturned, though an investigation into allegations that police officers perverted the course of justice failed to convict anyone of wrongdoing.

-The United Kingdom created an act – the Special Immigration Appeals Act in 1997, which then led to the creation of the Special Immigration Appeals Commission (SIAC).
-It allowed for secret evidence to be stated in court; however, it provides provisions for the anonymity of the sources and information itself.
+The United Kingdom created an act – the Special Immigration Appeals Commission Act 1997 – which led to the creation of the Special Immigration Appeals Commission (SIAC).
+It allowed for secret evidence to be stated in court and provided provisions for the anonymity of the sources and information itself.
 The judge has the power to clear the courtroom of the public and press, and the appellant if need be, if sensitive information must be relayed.
-The appellant is provided with a Special Advocate, who is appointed in order to represent their interests, however no contact can be made with the appellant after seeing the secret evidence.
-SIAC is mostly used for deportation cases, and other cases of public interest.
+The appellant is provided with a Special Advocate, who is appointed in order to represent their interests; no contact can be made with the appellant after seeing the secret evidence.
+SIAC is mostly used for deportation cases and other cases of public interest.

 Secret evidence has seen increased use in UK courts.
 Some argue that this undermines the British criminal justice system, as this evidence may not come under proper democratic scrutiny.
-Secret evidence can now be used in wide range of cases including deportations hearings, control orders proceedings, parole board cases, asset-freezing applications, pre-charge detention hearings in terrorism cases, employment tribunals and planning tribunals.
+Secret evidence can now be used in a wide range of cases including deportations hearings, control orders proceedings, parole board cases, asset-freezing applications, pre-charge detention hearings in terrorism cases, employment tribunals, and planning tribunals.

-In England and Wales, the origin of Right To Fair Trial & Right To Be Heard can be traced back in the Magna Carta Act, 1215.
-Art.
-39 of the Act speaks about fair trial and punishment by a competent court after the trial.